mbucchia/OpenXR-Toolkit/opencomposite.md

 [6] Assetto Corsa with Fixed Foveated Rendering requires to lower the "Glare" setting under "Video settings" to Medium or lower.

 [7] rFactor 2 with Fixed Foveated Rendering requires to lower the "Post Effects" setting under "Video setup" to Medium or lower.

+[8] Automobilista 2 forces usage of Oculus mode when an Oculus device is detected, and will not allow use of OpenComposite/OpenXR Toolkit.

 Do you have a game working but it's not in the list?
 Please file an [Issue](https://github.com/mbucchia/OpenXR-Toolkit/issues) to let us know!